Laosing/cute-cat-avatars/README.md

 ### Pick your cat
 There are multiple ways you can query for a cute cat.
-The same seed always return the same cat, where seed can be `0-13`:
+The same seed will always return the same cat:
 ```
 api/v1/:seed
 ```